Let’s be real here: establishing breastfeeding can be a challenge, whatever your breasts are like.

-- If you’re finding breastfeeding tougher than you expected, you’re definitely not alone and there are plenty of places you can turn to for support.
+- If you’re finding breastfeeding tougher than you expected, you’re definitely not alone, and there are plenty of places you can turn to for support.
 Your doctor or midwife will be able to point you to local breastfeeding groups or lactation consultants who can sometimes sort your worries out in one or two short meetings.

 - If what you’re after instead is just friendly advice or moral support, you can turn to the other mamas in the Peanut community – we’re here all night!

-Now, having said that, on to the advice.
+Now, on to the advice.

 Get advice on Peanut

-Tip 1: Holding your breast
+Holding your breast

-If this is an issue, it can be helpful in the beginning to hold your breast with your hand while your little one is still learning to latch, especially if they’re still lacking in the head control department.
+It can be helpful in the beginning to hold your breast with your hand while your little one is still learning to latch, especially if they’re still lacking in the head control department.

-To avoid this:
+To do this:

 - Cup your hand underneath your breast to lift it (affectionately known as the hamburger hold)